-- Check the wp-config.php file in the appropriate directory to get the WordPress database name.
+- In your site's directory, look for the wp-config.php file to get the WordPress database name.

-- Exit the File Manager and return to cPanel home.
+- Exit the File Manager and return to the cPanel homepage.

-- In the Databases section of cPanel, click on the phpMyAdmin icon.
+- Once you have your database name, go to the Databases section of cPanel and click on the phpMyAdmin icon.

-- In the left menu, click on the plus (+) button to expand the list of database names.
+- Click on the plus (+) button to expand the list of database names in the left menu.

 - In the left menu, click on the wp_options table.

-- In the option_name column, look for the Siteurl and Home variables.
+- Under the option_name column, look for the siteurl and home variables.

-If you are unable to update your WordPress domain using the methods above, you can alternatively try the following:
+If you cannot update your WordPress domain using the methods above, you can try the following method instead.

-- In cPanel, go to File Manager or connect via FTP.
+- Look for the File Manager icon or connect via FTP.

 - Navigate to your WordPress directory.